 Wells Fargo (WFC)

-Wells Fargo is in for a bumpy ride.
+Wells Fargo is up against the odds.
 Its sluggish sales growth shows demand is soft, a worrisome sign for investors in high-quality stocks.― StockStory Analyst Team

 1. News